About Gregory Waryasz, MD

 Dr. Waryasz’s clinical interests are sports medicine conditions, fracture care, and reconstruction surgery of the foot and ankle.
 He also has a clinical interest in injuries related to bodybuilding, Olympic weightlifting, and high intensity training (HIIT, HIPT, CrossFit, etc).

-Dr. Waryasz has been a personal trainer for more than 15 years, is a certified strength and conditioning specialist through the National Strength and Conditioning Association, and enjoys consulting with recreational, collegiate and professional athletes.
-He is an active researcher with more than 40 peer reviewed publications, and he serves on the awards committee for the American Orthopaedic Foot and Ankle Society.
-He is a current article reviewer for the American Journal of Sports Medicine, Strength and Conditioning Journal, and the Journal of Physical Activity and Health.
+Dr. Waryasz has been a personal trainer for more than 20 years, is a certified strength and conditioning specialist through the National Strength and Conditioning Association, and enjoys consulting with recreational, collegiate and professional athletes.
+He is an active researcher with more than 80 peer reviewed publications, and he serves on the awards committee for the American Orthopaedic Foot and Ankle Society.
+He is a current article reviewer for the American Journal of Sports Medicine, Strength and Conditioning Journal, Foot and Ankle Specialist, Foot and Ankle International, and the Journal of Physical Activity and Health.